-- (a) An Appeal Panel will normally consist of three members of staff drawn from the following groups: Senior managers of the University, Deputy Dean, Programme Leaders, Directors of Programmes, together with one student. - (b) The Chair of the Appeal Panel will be nominated by the Secretary to Academic Board3 and shall be a member of Academic Board. - (c) No member of staff who has been involved in teaching or assessing the appellant is eligible. - (d) The Secretary to Academic Board3, who is not a member of the Appeal Panel, shall be the Secretary and shall attend the meeting. - (e) Where an appeal is against a penalty imposed for academic misconduct, the Secretary to Academic Board, who is not a member of the Appeal Panel, shall attend the meeting.
+(a) An Appeal Panel will normally consist of three members of staff drawn from the following groups: Senior managers of the University, Deputy Dean, Programme Leaders, Directors of Programmes, together with one student.

+(b) The Chair of the Appeal Panel will be nominated by the Secretary to Academic Board.
+For panels held abroad, the Chair maybe a nominated senior manager.

+(c) No member of staff who has been involved in teaching or assessing the appellant is eligible.

+(d) The Secretary to Academic Board3, who is not a member of the Appeal Panel, shall be the Secretary and shall attend the meeting.
+For panels held abroad, the Chair may be a nominated senior manager

+(e) Where an appeal is against a penalty imposed for academic misconduct, the Secretary to Academic Board, who is not a member of the Appeal Panel, shall attend the meeting.